gennyble/gifed/README.md

 ## gifprobe
 Similar to FFMPEG's ffprobe, gifprobe will print details of a gif to stdout.

+## giftool
+A CLI tool for modifying gif files.

 # License
-gided and gifprobe are licensed under Creative Commons Zero 1.0; they're in the public domain.
+gifed, gifprobe, and giftool are licensed under Creative Commons Zero 1.0; they're in the public domain.
 Attribution is appreciated, but not required.